Ramalama2/Voron-2-Mods/Front_Idlers/README.md

 - Update (04.09.21): Added the final version, added all CAD/STL Files, needs now longtime testing.
 But it should be ready to use!
 From this point on, i will only update if i or someone else find issues!
 - Update (05.09.21): Improved minimally tolerances.
 (This is the final Version!).
 Feel free to use it!
 - Update (06.09.21): Corrected the mounting Holes, better belt alignment for clamping!
 (Housing & Z-Belt-Clamp-Upper)
+- Update (27.09.21): Cover Release, the Alpha ones didn't fitted correctly.
+Tested Front-Idlers and using now!
+They are a pain in the butt to mount, since you have to push them from the end of the extrusion on.
+But the work absolutely perfect!
+Added a Housing for a M3x40mm screw, i had some nice ones that i preferred simply.

 ## Better Front Idlers
 ##### Credits: